AxaFrance/SlimFaas/README.md

 - **ReplicasSynchronizationWorker**: Manage replicas synchronization between the pod and kubernetes
 - **ReplicasScaleWorker**: If master, then scale up and down kubernetes pods

+**SlimData** is a simple database included inside SlimFaas pod.
+It is based on **Raft** algorithm offered by awesome https://github.com/dotnet/dotNext library.
+By default **SlimData** use a second HTTP port 3262 to expose its API.
+Don't expose it and keep it internal.

 ### Build with .NET

 Why .NET ?
-- .NET is always getting faster and faster : https://www.techempower.com/benchmarks/#section=data-r21
+- .NET is always getting faster and faster : https://www.techempower.com/benchmarks/#section=data-r22
 - ASP.NET Core allow to resolve complex use cases with few lines of codes
 - .NET is always getting smaller and smaller: https://twitter.com/MStrehovsky/status/1660806238979117056?t=WPrZwi7WrIWi4tjoDUXEgg&s=19